Last updated on March 31st, 2022

 Many cleaning companies offer specialist cleaning services with set costs or hourly rates.
 Some examples of this are listed below:

-- Cleaning after building work – From £20 per hour.
+- Cleaning after building work – Starts from £20 per hour.

 - Window cleaning – An average of £97.